Cebu Institute of Medicine

-Cebu Institute of Medicine (CIM) is the independently administered medical school arm of Velez College in Cebu City, Philippines.
+Cebu Institute of Medicine (CIM) is a private medical school located in Cebu City, Philippines.
+The medical school is affiliated with the Velez College.

 Both are located adjacent to each other in F. Ramos Street.
-Its primary base hospital is the Cebu Velez General Hospital also located in F. Ramos.
+Its primary base hospital is the Cebu Velez General Hospital, which is also located in the F. Ramos Street.

 History

 The Cebu Institute of Medicine is a non-stock, non-profit institution established in June 1957, then known as Cebu Institute of Technology, College of Medicine (CIT – College of Medicine).
 Its pioneering class of 33 students graduated in 1962 from the then five-year curriculum.

 In 1966, CIT – College of Medicine became an affiliate of Velez College serving as its medical school arm under a new name: Cebu Institute of Medicine (CIM).
 Dr. Jacinto Velez, Sr. became its first dean.

 Velez College was founded by Epifania Mendoza Velez with the support of Dr. Jacinto Velez, Sr. who was then the Chairman of the Board of Trustees of its predecessor the Cebu (Velez) General Hospital School of Nursing in school year 1952–1953.
 Velez College was incorporated on March 28, 1966 and the College of Nursing was opened in 1968–1969 with its first batch of graduates in March 1973.
 The College of Arts and Sciences (then College of Liberal Arts) was opened in 1966–1967; College of Medical Technology in 1967–1968; and College of Physical Therapy and Occupational Therapy in 1992–1993.

 CIM had initial graduates of 33 students in 1962 and since then it has produced 4778 graduates as of 2008.
 Of these graduates 36 were with honors and 123 were board topnotchers.

 In February 1987, CIM was classified by the Board on Medical Education as Level IV, the highest category for medical institutions.

 In April 1996, the Commission on Higher Education has identified CIM as one of the three Center of Excellence for Medicine.
 The Commission on Higher Education has granted CIM an autonomous status in September 2001.
 The institution is also accredited by PAASCU.